Skip to content

 # Get node key from client logs

-docker exec headscale headscale nodes register --user analyst1 --key nodekey:abc123
+docker compose exec headscale headscale nodes register --user analyst1 --key nodekey:abc123

 DERP Relay Not Working